exercism/abap/docs/CLONE.md

 2. Go to the `Execism - ABAP Track` repository
 3. Select "Advanced > Uninstall"
 4. Confirm the deletion of all objects and the repository

+## Troubleshooting

+- In case of connection issues, check [SSL Setup](https://docs.abapgit.org/user-guide/setup/ssl-setup.html)
+- In case of error `Package $EXERCISM_DIFFERENCE-OF-SQUARES exceeds ABAP 30-characters name limit`, please use a shorter package name like '$EXER`.
+- Some files will show diffs after pulling into your ABAP system.
+These are related to different end-of-file and byte-order-characters and can be ignored.